Advanced Sculptural Basketry

 • Reed

-• pape and wheat paste, and Mod Podge
+• paper, wheat paste, and Mod Podge

 • molding past